What is My North Carolina Personal Injury Case Worth?

 If you’ve been injured as a result of someone else’s negligence, you may be entitled to compensation.
 Unfortunately, most non-lawyers significantly underestimate the value of their claim and wind up settling for far less than what the law would have allowed for compensation.
 If your treatment is more expensive than anticipated or you are unable to work, you could face uncovered expenses that you cannot be compensated for once you have settled your case.
-Whether you were injured in a car accident or due to a serious fall, you should at least talk to a Raleigh injury lawyer before accepting any settlement offer.
+If you were seriously injured in a car accident, you should at least talk to a Raleigh injury lawyer before accepting any settlement offer.

 Your Medical Expenses